 I had lunch at Kometa Restaurant: it is very central, you will see it on your way to St Barbara’s Church.
-I decided it was the right time to try the famous Czech sausages so this is what I ordered.
+I decided it was the right time to try the famous Czech sausages so this was what I ordered.
 I expected them to be deep-fried, like the ones I saw in Prague, but they were different.
-They were delicious and came with a generous addition of potatoes: it was a hearty meal!
+They were delicious and came with a generous portion of potatoes: it was a hearty meal!

 If you think that this place is too touristy because it is so close to the sights, take a look at these restaurants that serve traditional cuisine: